What Are The World’s Best Airline Brands?

 Singapore Airlines

 I’d say Singapore Airlines is one of the two most instantly recognizable airlines in the world, along with Emirates.
-Singapore Airlines has been considered to be one of the best airlines in the world for the past couple of decades, and the airline has done a remarkable job maintaining its position.
+Singapore Airlines has been considered to be one of the best airlines in the world for many decades, and the airline has done a remarkable job maintaining its position.

 Singapore Airlines A380 Suites first class